 - Salt water hot tubs do not inherently cause corrosion

-- Water balance, not salt, is the main factor in damage
+- Water balance — not salt — is the main factor in component damage

-- Arctic Spas systems are designed for salt compatibility
+- Arctic Spas systems are designed with salt-compatible components

-- Pumps and components are built with corrosion-resistant materials
+- Pumps and components are built to resist corrosion under normal use

 - Misconceptions often come from outdated or oversimplified information